USC's coaching search will cast shadow over entire season

 At some point, a coach who USC doesn't want to hire will announce that he is staying put at his current school, a show of "loyalty" that will go over great with fans who get to boast that their guy turned down USC.

-And it's not just about who replaces Helton.
-It's also about who replaces the coach who replaces Helton?
+It's not just about who replaces Helton.
+It's also about who replaces the coach who replaces Helton.

 "Over the next few months, we will conduct a national search for our new head coach.
 We will actively and patiently pursue a coach who will deliver on the championship aspirations and expectations we all share for our football program," Bohn said.